To outline standards for instructional technology facilities at WVU, Teaching &

 classrooms.
 Continually refined over the years, this documentation is used to promote

-installation techniques that have provided a good record of maintenance and performance.
+and installation techniques that have provided a good record of maintenance and&

-These are updated often, based on acquired experience, on-going maintenance, and
+performance.
+These are updated often, based on acquired experience, on-going maintenance,

-Our Standard Classroom Design document provides a baseline of what is needed and expected in terms of system functionality, its components, and the details necessary for a complete implementation.
-The resulting system includes a projector display and distributed speakers that are connected into a lectern installed with a computer, document camera, input panel (for portable devices such as laptops), audiovisual signal routing & distribution equipment, all controlled through a touch panel interface.
-There is Touch Panel Control Interface documentation to detail the user's interaction with the control system, as well as documented Signal Flow, Wiring, and Installation Diagrams to provide additional system detail.
+Our Standard Classroom Design (new August 2023) document provides a baseline of what is needed and expected in terms of system functionality, its components, and the details necessary for a complete implementation.
+The resulting system includes a projection display and distributed speakers that are connected into a multimedia lectern installed with a computer, document camera, input panel for portable devices, as well as audiovisual signal routing & distribution equipment, all controlled through a touchpanel interface.
+There is Touch Panel Control Interface (update coming soon) documentation to detail the user's interaction with the control system, as well as documented Signal Flow, Wiring, and Installation Diagrams (new November 2023) to provide additional system detail.

-Also available are Construction Rules of Thumb and Example Scope of Work for General Contractor Renovation documents, for providing additional information regarding new construction or renovations for technology classrooms.
+Also available are Construction Rules of Thumb and Example Scope of Work for General Contractor Renovation documents, to provide additional information regarding new construction or renovations for technology classrooms.